 Storing your Starter:

 If you don’t plan on using your starter for a while and don’t want to constantly feed it, you can safely store it in your refrigerator for a couple of weeks before you’ll need to feed it again.
 To do this, feed your starter as you normally would but then seal the jar and put it in the fridge.
 You might see a liquid form on the top and this is OK.

-To revive your starter, pull it out in the morning and let it sit, loosely covered until the following morning when you’ll feed it again.
+To revive your starter, pull it out in the morning, give it a good stir and let it sit, loosely covered, until the evening when you’ll feed it again.
 You’ll probably want to pull it out of the fridge a couple of days before you plan on using the starter so it gets a couple of feedings and gets back to its fully active state.